ibmix-berlin/magnolia-vanity-url/README.md

 ```
 Versions
 -----------------
-Version 1.2.0 is compatible with Magnolia 5.2
+Version 1.2.x is compatible with Magnolia 5.2.x

-Version 1.2.1-SNAPSHOT onwards is compatible with Magnolia 5.3
+Version 1.3.x is compatible with Magnolia 5.3.x